Akshada-14/DS_projects/README.md

+Task :
-Task : Customer Churn Prediction for a Subscription Service : Use a dataset that includes customer demographics, usage data, and whether the customer churned or not.
+Customer Churn Prediction for a Subscription Service : Use a dataset that includes customer demographics, usage data, and whether the customer churned or not.
 Employ machine learning techniques to build a predictive model that can identify customers likely to churn.

 Technologies Used :

-Python
-Pandas
-NumPy
-Matplotlib
-Seaborn
-Scikit-learn
+Python,
+Pandas,
+NumPy,
+Matplotlib,
+Seaborn,
+Scikit-learn,
-Jupyter Notebook
+Jupyter Notebook.

 Workflow:

-Data Cleaning & Preprocessing
+1. Data Cleaning & Preprocessing
-Exploratory Data Analysis (EDA)
+2. Exploratory Data Analysis (EDA)
-Feature Encoding
+3. Feature Encoding
-Model Building using Random Forest Classifier
+4. Model Building using Random Forest Classifier
-Model Evaluation
+5. Model Evaluation
-Customer Churn Prediction
+6. Customer Churn Prediction

 Key Insights:

 Customers with month-to-month contracts showed higher churn rates.
 High monthly charges increased the chances of churn.
 Customers using technical support and additional services were more likely to stay.
 Long-term customers had better retention.

 Business Impact:

 This project helps businesses:
 Identify high-risk customers
 Improve retention strategies